NHERI-SimCenter/BrailsPlusPlus/examples/imputation/imputation.rst

    ......
    ......

-An inventory is first created with this csv file, a knn imputer is then created, and this imputer returns a second inventory, which for the missing fields will contain a number of possible values.
+In the python script, shown below, the inventory is first created with this csv file, a **KNN** imputer is then created, and this imputer when the **impute()** method is invoked returns a second inventory, which for the missing fields will contain a number of possible values.

 .. literalinclude:: imputation.py
    :language: python